Booksy FAQ's First.....

 *These sessions are transformative but also a process to go through.
 No pain, no gain.
 Expect to be sore and/or bruised.
 We are working on real issues, to your soul.
 This is not spa nor relaxation.
 It takes more than one session to get all the work done.
 Mainly because Clients come in when they are already hurting.
 So the first thing we work on is your inflammation, so you can stop having so much pain.
 And we work on blood flow at the same time so you can begin to heal yourself, every night when you sleep!
 People are meant to heal while they sleep, it is critical!!!
 We also work on draining your lymphatic system.
 So your toxins that have built up, sometimes with lack of movement, lack of fluids, etc, can get out of your body for true healing to begin again.
 Then comes your second treatment where we can resolve the real underlying issue.
 At the end of your treatment, we need to make a plan for 'as needed' future sessions or possibly a third time, depending on the issues, the time, how much pressure can be given, etc. It's a journey to heal.
 But absolutely worth the trip!!! ♥

 *Beverly recommends you see Natasha for milder session or Mariana for deeper treatment, for your first time with us.
-40 mins with Natasha can help you decide that this type of treatment is or is not for you!
-And she will tell you if you can handle Beverly's pressure.
+A 40 minute table session with them can help you decide that this type of treatment is or is not for you!
+And they will help guide you to what is an ideal treatment for next time.
 No one here wants you to spend money and not be happy.
-We work together as a family, we look at our Clients as family, we want you to heal the best way in the shortest period of time possible.
+We work together as a family, we look at our Clients as family too.
+We want you to heal the best way, in the shortest period of time possible.
 And even though we will give you directions, stretches to work on, foam rolling suggestions, etc, we will understand if you don't do them. lol No one here is perfect and we don't expect anyone else to be either.
 You can still come back. :)

 Massage vs. Acupressure Therapy